How do you measure employer brand?

 Retention

-If your employer branding strategies are focused on attracting and retaining talent that is aligned to your organisation’s mission, vision, and values, then you need to be measuring retention.
+If your employer branding strategies are focused on attracting and retaining talent that is aligned with your organisation’s mission, vision, and values, then you need to be measuring retention.
 Firstly, it’s helpful to consider retention over the employment lifecycle:

 Retention for longer-serving employees will be more closely tied to factors such as career progression and culture.
-Employee perceptions are reflective of their experiences and formed over time so retention strategies for longer-serving employees will be a longer-term investment.
+Employee perceptions are reflective of their experiences and formed over time, so retention strategies for longer-serving employees will be a longer-term investment.

 Putting it into practice:

-Quality of Hire
+Quality of hire

 An effective employer branding strategy should improve the quality of candidates that your company attracts.
-By crafting a highly desirable EVP and communicating it effectively to your target talent markets, you should attract talent that is aligned to your vision and values and has the skills that your business needs to grow and thrive.
+By crafting a highly desirable EVP and communicating it effectively to your target talent markets, you should attract talent that is aligned with your vision and values and has the skills that your business needs to grow and thrive.

 Once you have attracted the right people to apply to your organisation, employer brand managers should focus on delivering an exceptional candidate experience and ensuring that hiring teams deliver an on-brand interview process and clearly articulate the organisation’s EVP.